ProjectFirewatch/ProjectFirewatchV2/content/info/camposanto.md

 ---

-### Campo Santo Productions LLC was founded September 2013 in Bellevue, Washington by Sean Vanaman, Jake Rodkin, Nels Anderson, and Olly Moss.
+### Campo Santo Productions LLC is an American video game developer based in Bellevue, Washington.
+Founded in September 2013 by Sean Vanaman, Jake Rodkin, Nels Anderson, and Olly Moss, the studio is best known for its debut game released in 2016, Firewatch.
+In April 2018, the company was acquired by Valve.

-### In August 2014, a game demo of Firewatch was released at PAX West, The game was released for Microsoft Windows, PlayStation 4, OS X, Linux, and Xbox One in late 2016.
+### In August 2014, a game demo of Firewatch was released at PAX West, revealing the overall plotline and story of a fire lookout named Henry in the Shoshone National Forest in 1989.
+The game was released for Microsoft Windows, PlayStation 4, OS X, Linux, and Xbox One in late 2016.
+The game received positive reviews from critics, and has been nominatively known alongside other "walking simulators".
+The original score to Firewatch by Chris Remo was released digitally alongside the game, and received a vinyl release later in 2016.

 ### In February 2016, Vanaman stated that Campo Santo's next game would not be a sequel to Firewatch.
 In September 2016, both Campo Santo and Good Universe issued a partnership to produce a feature film adaptation of Firewatch and other content.
 In November 2016, the company stated that the game would begin a limited-run physical release towards the end of the year.
 At the same time, it was announced that Firewatch had sold over a million copies.